Understanding the Freeze-Drying Process.

 Equipment That Makes It Possible

-Industries That Use Freeze Drying
+Industries That Rely on Freeze Drying

-Freeze drying is used in a wide variety of sectors:
+Freeze drying is widely used in:

 • Pet food and treats